-This Agreement may be terminated by Contractor or by the County at any time without a requirement of good cause upon thirty (30) days' advance written notice to the other party.
+This Agreement may be terminated by Contractor or by the Human Services Agency Director or their designee at any time without a requirement of good cause upon thirty (30) days' advance written notice to the other party.
 Subject to availability of funding, Contractor shall be entitled to receive payment for work/services provided prior to termination of the Agreement.
 Such payment shall be that prorated portion of the full payment determined by comparing the work/services actually completed to the work/services required by the Agreement.